The 16th Big Sky Documentary Film Festival

 , which focuses on protests around a North Carolina Confederate statue; Margo Guernsey’s COUNCILWOMAN

-, a portrait of a working-class Dominican NYC politician; and Shaena Mallett’s FARMSTEADERS
+, a portrait of a working-class Dominican politician in Providence; and Shaena Mallett’s FARMSTEADERS

 , following a couple as they restart a family farm; and Peace & Conflict, with films such as Nizam Najar’s ALEPPO’S FALL